carpentries/docs.carpentries.org/source/handbooks/instructor_trainers.md

 * teach 1 Instructor Training event, and
 * host 2 teaching demos, and
-* attend 4 Instructor Trainer community meetings
+* attend 4 Instructor Trainer community meetings, and
 * respond to 4 quarterly scheduling polls

 If an Instructor Trainer does not participate in the ways listed above, during the renewal period, the Workshops and Instruction Team will provide additional ways to maintain Active Status.